Privacy Notice For Families Data controller:

 - If You fail to Provide Personal Information

-If you do not prove certain information when requested, the Charity may not be able to enter a volunteer engagement with you.
+If you do not prove certain information when requested, the Charity may not be able to provide baby loss counselling and support for you.

 - Change of Purpose